-Any income earning member of a family needs life insurance, as long as the family depends at least in part upon that member’s income to maintain their current lifestyle.
-More and more women are not only income earning members (the percentage of duel income families has never been higher), but are also the highest income earning members of their families.
+Any income-earning member of a family needs life insurance, as long as the family depends at least in part upon that member’s income to maintain their current lifestyle.
+More and more women are not only income-earning members (the percentage of dual-income families has never been higher) but are also the highest income-earning members of their families.

 Women Need Life Insurance If They Work

-An easy solution to prevent this sort of financial damage resulting from a death is life insurance.
-Life insurance can pay off the mortgage, all of a families debts, and leave the family with enough money to live on until the other spouse retires or the children grow and become self sufficient.
+An easy solution to prevent this sort of financial damage resulting from death is life insurance.
+Life insurance can pay off the mortgage, all of a family’s debts, and leave the family with enough money to live on until the other spouse retires or the children grow and become self-sufficient.
 If you are a woman in the workplace, you should have enough life insurance to cover the amount of money you will earn until you retire.

 Women Need Life Insurance If They Don’t Work Too

-If a mother were to pass away, the family would be left to find other means to provide the childcare, often at the expense of a full time job on an annual basis.
-Even if it is not quite as expensive as 100% of a full time job, it is still a considerable burden on the family.
+If a mother were to pass away, the family would be left to find other means to provide childcare, often at the expense of a full-time job on an annual basis.
+Even if it is not quite as expensive as 100% of a full-time job, it is still a considerable burden on the family.

-Not only is life insure often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
-These young parents, and young women in particular, are missing out on an opportunity to protect their families at very affordable prices.
-Term life insurance policies can last for 30 years or longer, so if a person buys a policy in their mid 20’s they may be buying the only life insurance policy they will ever need, at a great price.
+Not only is life insurance often needed by young parents even more than older parents (young parents are unlikely to have much money in savings), but life insurance is actually much less expensive to purchase when the insured person is young.
+These young parents, and young women, in particular, are missing out on an opportunity to protect their families at very affordable prices.
+Term life insurance policies can last for 30 years or longer, so if a person buys life insurance in their mid 20’s they may be buying the only life insurance policy they will ever need, at a great price.

-Young women, and especially young mothers, should realize that their lack of savings leave their families very vulnerable to financial ruin from an early death.
+Young women and especially young mothers should realize that their lack of savings leaves their families very vulnerable to financial ruin from an early death.